project-takoyaki/project-takoyaki-botnet/README.md

 cargo run --bin project-takoyaki-peer --release
 ```

-> For connecting to an existing node, set the `BOOTSTRAP_ADDRESS` environment variable to a sever node's multiaddress before starting.
+> To connect to an existing network, set the `BOOTSTRAP_ADDRESS` environment variable to a sever node's multiaddress before starting `project-takoyaki-peer`.

 ## License